Traditional Sabahan religions

+Momolianism is a traditional belief system of the Kadazan-Dusun, Murut and Rungus people of Sabah, Malaysia.
+It is regarded a divine set of rules of worship, behaviour and mode of life with the indigenous Kadazan-Dusuns have ingeniously fitted their religious values system into their social life and made it into local traditional laws known as Adat.

 Origin

-Momolianism has its origin in the first ancestors' interaction with the natural and spiritual environment at Nunuk Ragang, the legendary ancestral home of the Kadazan-Dusun.
-This belief system was an integral part of the Kadazan-Dusun life before the advent of organised religion.

-Central to Momolianism is the belief that the Kadazan-Dusun live in an environment consisting of the "seen material world" (Pomogunan Tulun) and the "unseen spirit world" (Pomogunan Tosundu).
-Followers believed that it was very important to ensure continuity of the balance and order between the natural and spirit environment.
-Some scholars would equate this to animism.
+Momolianism has its origins in the first ancestors' interaction with the natural and spiritual environment at Nunuk Ragang, the legendary ancestral home of the Kadazan-Dusun, as well as the Rungus.
+This belief system was an integral part of the Kadazan-Dusuns life before the advent of organised religion, with mother nature are regarded as having its own life, from which all living beings draw life and returning it back again with all forms of life and existence are part of a mystical whole, whose body nature is, and Kinoingan (God) (also referred as Kinorohingan in different sources).
+Central to Momolianism is the belief that the Kadazan-Dusun ethnics live in an environment consisting of the "seen material world" (Pomogunan Tulun) and the "unseen spirit world" (Pomogunan Tosundu).
+Followers believed that it was very important to ensure continuity of the balance and order between the natural and spirit environment, with some scholars would equate this to animism.